BeneathTheInk/couchdb-jwt-auth-server/README.md

 - `algorithms` _String[]_ - An array of JSON Web Token hashing algorithms to validate tokens with.
 The first algorithm is used to sign tokens.
 Defaults to `["HS256"]`.
 - `expiresIn` _String | Number_ - Amount of time a signed token will be valid for.
 When a string, this takes any [ms](http://ghub.io) valid value for time.
 Numbers are interpreted as seconds.
 Defaults to `"5m"`.
 - `handleErrors` _Boolean_ - Adds server routes for handling errors, including Not Found errors.
 Disable when using couchdb-jwt with a greater Express app.
 Defaults to `true`.
+- `transform` _Function_ - A method that transforms the JWT payload into response data.
 - `session` _Object_ - Session storage options.
 These values get passed directly to the session store when created.
   - `session.store` _String | Function_ - The session storage to use.
 Built-in values include `memory` and `couch`.
 Other strings are required and used.
 Functions are considered storage creation methods and are expected to return a storage API object.